setkov/BugNetSyncService/README.md

 ## BugNetSyncService
 Is a microservice for sync messages and attachments from BugNet HelpDesk system to TFS.
-Send status and error message to MSTeams.
+Send status and error message to MSTeams or Telegram.

 ###### Sync sequence diagram:
 ![Sync sequence diagram](https://github.com/setkov/BugNetSyncService/blob/master/SequenceDiagram.png)